Adam-Szitas/Test/README.md

 ## RESTART
 I had to restart the whole project because the latest had a big list of ERROR messages from nowhere due to (seems like) the differences between versions.
 So after I reinstalled my npm package seems like it's working fine.

+## Components
+First "Main" component is gonna be filter.